 In this mini-webinar Tim Dale will:

-Tim co-founded the European laboratories of Essen BioScience in 2009 and is currently Director of Biology, managing R&D operations.
-A highly experienced industrial pharmacologist and leader with >20 years of service, Tim has a track record in applied drug discovery.
-Appling his knowledge and expertise to drug discovery programs in the neurology, psychiatry and gastrointestinal therapeutic areas, he has contributed to the progression of a number of candidate molecules into clinical studies.
+Tim co-founded the European laboratories of Essen BioScience in 2009 and is Head of BioAnalytics, Applications, Sartorius Corporation, managing R&D operations.
+A highly experienced industrial pharmacologist and leader with more than 20 years of service, Tim has a track record in applied drug discovery.
+Applying his knowledge and expertise to drug discovery programs in the neurology, psychiatry and gastrointestinal therapeutic areas, he has contributed to the progression of a number of candidate molecules into clinical studies.
 Tim has co-authored over 20 publications and patents relating to pharmacology, ion channels and cell-based assays.
 Most recently, Tim is applying his many years of experience to extend the portfolio of cell-based applications utilising live-cell analysis in the fields of oncology, immunology and neuroscience.